 Hiking

 Hiking the upper Chattahoochee River is one of the best ways to spend a beautiful afternoon near Helen GA.
 The flat elevation near the river’s edge allows all hikers, regardless of experience and fitness levels, to enjoy a beautiful hike.
 The land near the river’s bank is filled with a variety of native plant and animal species and provides plenty of natural viewing on your hike.
-If you’d like more of a challenge you may choose to head up to the mountains after your helen georgia waterfall fallriver hike has concluded.
+If you’d like more of a challenge you may choose to head up to the mountains after your river hike has concluded.
 There are many beautiful trail hikes in the North Georgia mountains, including the Appalachian Trail, Smith Creek Trail, Dukes Creek Falls Trail, and Raven Cliff Falls Trail.
 Each of these trails offers amazing views and challenging hikes through the North Georgia mountains.

 Fishing